virtual-labs/exp-cp-recursion-iiith/experiment/overview.md

 ***Recursion*** is a programming technique where a function calls itself repeatedly until it reaches a stopping criterion.
 In other words, a function solves a problem by breaking it down into smaller sub-problems of the same type, and then solving those sub-problems using the same function.
 This process continues until the sub-problems are small enough to be solved directly, without calling the function again.

+To illustrate this concept, let's consider an example.
+Imagine you have a set of nesting dolls, where each doll is placed inside another slightly larger doll.
+The smallest doll is the base case, and we want to find out how many dolls are in total.
+A recursive approach would involve defining a function that takes the current doll and its contents (other dollars), and then calls itself with the next smaller doll and its contents.
+By doing so, we continue to break down the problem into smaller sub-problems until we reach the base case, which is the smallest doll with no contents.

-Let's consider a very simple example: Calculating the sum of numbers from 1 to n.
+Let's consider another very simple example: Calculating the sum of numbers from 1 to n.
 We can write a recursive function like this:

 ```
 sum(n):